Coexistence of Competing Microbial Strains under Twofold Environmental Variability and Demographic Fluctuations: Constant carrying capacity: mean-field analysis and Moran process

 When $N\gg1$ and $\xi_T=+1$ the strain $S$ is always favoured and $\phi_{{\rm MA}}(N){\big|}_{\xi_T=+1}\approx 0$, whereas $R$ is favoured when $\xi_T=-1$ and in this case $\phi_{{\rm MA}}(N){\big|}_{\xi_T=-1}\approx 1$.
 Since $\xi_T(0) = - 1$ with probability $(1- \delta_T)/2$, this coincides with the $R$ fixation probability: $\phi(\nu_T\to0)\approx (1- \delta_T)/2$.
 The probability that $S$ fixates when $\nu_T\to0$ is thus $1-\phi(\nu_T\to0)\approx (1+ \delta_T)/2$

-In the high-switching regime the fixation probability is that of the Moran process defined by the effective rates in Eq.~\eqref{eq:fastswitchrates}.
+In the fast-switching regime the fixation probability is that of the Moran process defined by the effective rates in Eq.~\eqref{eq:fastswitchrates}.
 Using Eq.~\eqref{eq:fastswitchrates} with $x=n/N$, we thus find~\cite{Ewens,antal_fixation_2006}:

-see Sec.~SM2.A in \cite{SM}.
-A similar analysis can also be carried out for $\tau$, see Sec.~SM2.B in \cite{SM}.
-Results reported in Fig.~\ref{fig:limitmatching} show that Eqs.~\eqref{eq:lowswitchphi} and \eqref{eq:fastswitchphi} accurately capture the behavior of $\phi$ in the limiting regimes $\nu_T\to0,\infty$, see Fig.~\ref{fig:limitmatching}(a).
+see Sec.~SM3.A the appendix.
+A similar analysis can also be carried out for $\tau$, see Sec.~SM3.B the appendix.
+Results reported in Fig.~\ref{fig:limitmatching} show that Eqs.~\eqref{eq:lowswitchphi} and \eqref{eq:fastswitchphi} accurately capture the behaviour of $\phi$ in the limiting regimes $\nu_T\to0,\infty$, see Fig.~\ref{fig:limitmatching}(a).
 Fig.~\ref{fig:limitmatching}(b) shows that the predictions for $\tau$ when $\nu_T\to0,\infty$, are also in good agreement with simulation results, with a much larger MFT under high $\nu_T$ than under low switching rate (at fixed $\delta_T$).
 In Fig.~\ref{fig:limitmatching}(b), the MFT when $\nu_T\gg 1$ for $\delta_T=0$ is significantly larger than under $\delta_T\neq 0$.
 This stems from $x^*=x_0=1/2$ being the attractor of Eq.~\eqref{eq:fastmeanfieldODE} when $\delta_T=0$, but not being an equilibrium when $\delta_T=0.3$ or $\delta_T=0.5$.
-Fig.~\ref{fig:limitmatching}(a,b) also illustrate the excellent agreement between the predictions of the MA with $N=K_0$ and those obtained from stochastic simulations with $K=K_0$ constant.
+Fig.~\ref{fig:limitmatching}(a,b) also illustrate the excellent agreement between the predictions of the MA with $N=K_0$ and those obtained from stochastic simulations with $K=K_0$ constant. {Note that typical error bars are shown for $\delta_T=0$ in Fig.~\ref{fig:limitmatching}(b).
+These are found to be small and almost coincide with the markers.
+For the sake of readability, we have thus omitted similar error bars from the other panels and figures.}